 Graduate students can apply for a leave of up to three terms to recognize the need for a leave for serious health or personal problems, or for parental leave.
 You can read the details of this policy on the School of Graduate Studies website.

-If you have your own research funding you need to find out how interrupting your award for reasons such as maternity, child rearing, illness or health-related family responsibilities will impact your funding.
+If you have your own research funding or are on a stipend, you should find out how interrupting your award for reasons such as maternity, child rearing, illness or health-related family responsibilities will impact your funding.
 Some research councils offer benefits.
 It is important to find out what the policy is for your particular research award.
 If you need assistance in acquiring this information, you can contact Graduate Awards at the School of Graduate Studies at 416-946-0808.

 If you are pregnant, you are entitled to a 17-week maternity leave and up to 35 weeks of parental leave from work as outlined in Employment Standards.
 If you are the partner of a pregnant woman or you are adopting a child, you are entitled to up to 37 weeks of leave.

-If you will be caring for a new child or a family member who is gravely ill and who has a significant risk of death, you may be eligible for Employment Insurance benefits.
-For further information, visit the Service Canada website.
+If you will be caring for a new child, a family member who is gravely ill and who has a significant risk of death, or for your critically ill child, you may be eligible for Employment Insurance benefits.
+For further information, visit Service Canada.

 Email us or call 416-978-0951 to book a confidential appointment with a staff member at the Family Care Office to discuss your particular situation.